Chaitalii/assignment/README.txt

 I have placed the safari/chrome drivers for mac inside src/test/resources/mac folder.
 However, if they do not work, kindly delete theses files and place chrome/safari drivers for mac in the same location.

 2. As there was no requirement to run the tests with multiple data set, I have just implemented excel as external data source as we have 1 set of data for testing at this point.
 If required, I can implement DataProvider.
-Kindly let me know if you want me to implement this in this framework :)
+Kindly let me know if you want me to implement that in this framework :)